 It is easy to clean a glass bottle, and bacteria do not have space for growth.
 It is entirely safe for your baby because it lacks toxic chemicals like BPA that are dangerous to human health.

-As such, when considering glass vs. plastic baby bottles, for the environment and your little one's health, glass wins out.
+As such, when considering glass vs. plastic bottles for the environment and your little one's health, glass wins out.

 Silicone baby bottles recently gained popularity.
-Silicone, a soft and flexible material, like glass bottles, is free from harmful chemicals like bisphenol A and phthalate.
+A soft and flexible material, silicone is free from harmful chemicals like bisphenol A and phthalate.
 You can heat a silicone baby bottle or sippy cup at 98F.
 Also, it is washable inside with warm water or a dishwasher.

 Stainless steel baby bottles are another safe alternative to plastics free of bisphenol.
 Unlike glass and silicone bottles, these bottles have high thermal conductivity for insulation.
 To solve this problem, some stainless steel bottles use a silicone sleeve to prevent heat transfer to the outside.